Ginseng

 Ginseng as it relates to MTHFR and CFS in Health report: MTHFR Mutations and Chronic Fatigue Syndrome: Exploring the Genetic Connection

-Ginseng is a popular herbal remedy that has been used for centuries in traditional medicine to improve overall health and well-being.
-In the context of MTHFR (methylenetetrahydrofolate reductase) gene mutations and chronic fatigue syndrome (CFS), ginseng may offer some potential benefits.
+Ginseng is a popular herbal remedy that has been used for centuries in traditional medicine for its potential health benefits.
+In the context of MTHFR (methylenetetrahydrofolate reductase) gene mutation and chronic fatigue syndrome (CFS), ginseng may offer some support due to its adaptogenic and immune-modulating properties.

 Supplements for MTHFR and CFS